Thomas Orde-Lees: Early life

 Thomas Hans Orde-Lees was born on 23 May 1877, officially during his parents' holiday in Aachen in what was then Prussia.
 In fact he was the illegitimate child of Thomas Orde Hastings Lees, a former barrister and the Chief constable of Northampton, and Ada Mary Pattenden (1852–1932), a daughter of the Reverend Canon George Edwin Pattenden, headmaster of Boston Grammar School.
 Ada was sent off to Thomas' brother's house in Aachen for the birth.

 The Lees family was well off; they lived in the Northampton Chief Constable's house with a number of servants.
 Thomas the Elder's wife, Grace Lees (née Bateman), agreed to bring up young Thomas as her own.
 She was made godmother of Ada's nephew Frederick Geoffrey Lees Johnson (1880–1951), an arrangement that provided cover for Grace, Ada and Thomas the Elder to meet up regularly.
 Ada married Arthur John Coleridge Mackarness, a solicitor, (son of John Fielder Mackarness, Bishop of Oxford) in 1890.
 Following the death of Thomas the Elder in 1924, Grace took up residence with Arthur and Ada Mackarness at Petersfield.
 Thomas the Younger kept up with his biological mother until her death in 1932.

 Orde-Lees was educated at Marlborough College, the Royal Naval Academy at Gosport (whose headmaster was Ada's brother-in-law, Frederick George Johnson) and the Royal Military College, Sandhurst.
-He joined the Royal Marines, and was commissioned a second lieutenant in 1895, with promotion to lieutenant on 1 July 1896, and to captain on 16 April 1902.
+He joined the Royal Marines, also serving among British paratroopers on the western front, and was commissioned a second lieutenant in 1895, with promotion to lieutenant on 1 July 1896, and to captain on 16 April 1902.
 In 1900 he was posted to China and saw action during the Boxer Rebellion.